 In 1988, SHHH helped draft wording for the Americans with Disabilities Act (ADA), which was eventually signed into law in 1990.
 From 1995-2002, SHHH was involved with:

-Cool fall weather brings the perfect opportunity to join a Walk4Hearing in a city near you!
-Whether you choose to walk solo, make a day of it with a group of friends or gather a group of co-workers who want to make a difference for people with hearing loss, check out HLAA's website.
-It's easy to register for a walk via their registration page.
-Join more than 70,000 walkers and help spread the word about hearing loss and make a difference.
-And, if you're not quite ready to join the Walk4Hearing but need to take your first step towards better hearing, make an appointment with any of our consumer-reviewed hearing healthcare providers today.
+Spring and fall provide the perfect weather to participate in a Walk4Hearing fundraiser.
+Whether you choose to walk solo, make a day of it with a group of friends or team up with a group of co-workers who want to make a difference for people with hearing loss, the HLAA website makes it easy to register for a walk.
+If you're not quite ready to join the Walk4Hearing but need to take your first step towards better hearing, make an appointment with any of our consumer-reviewed hearing healthcare providers today.